parsingk/spring-boot-logger/README.md

 ***

 JSON Type Logging Library using Spring AOP, Logback.
 You can print your application log or what you want to, also send to Kinesis Data Streams.

+- Java 11 +

 ## 1. Setup